Deadlifts build epic strength.

 Deadlifts get you jacked.

-Yep, few things get your testosterone pumping and your manhood on like deadlifts, except maybe steak and Arnold Schwarzenneger in a Tank.
+Yep, few things get your testosterone pumping and your manhood on like deadlifts, except maybe this steak recipe and watching Predator re-runs.

-While I love deadlifts I try not to put any exercise on a pedestal—all exercises are a tool for a physiological response, not an end all be-all to training.
+While I love deadlifts I try not to put any exercise on a pedestal—all exercises are a tool for a physiological response to help you improve performance, look better naked, or feel better–not an end all be all to training.

 1.Pull the Bar Tight: